vchudnov-g/intjson/README.md

 ## Instructions

-Run `proto/generate.sh` to generate the protobuf stubs for your language.
+Run `cd proto && ./generate.sh` to generate the protobuf stubs for your language.
 Then go to your language directory to run the code.

 ## Results

-### Working as expected:
+### Expectation

 * `int32` and `uint32` are JSON encoded as numbers, regardless of magnitude
 * `int64` and `uint64` are JSON encoded as strings, regardless of magnitude

-#### By language
+### By language

  - Go: PASSED (tested here: `go run main.go`)
  - Python: PASSED (tested here: `python3 main.py`)